wedaa/LongTail-Log-Analysis/README.md

 WARNING
 --------------
 LongTail is in a constant state of development.
-A stable release is available at http://longtail.it.marist.edu/download.
+A stable release will be available (soon?) at http://www.wedaa.com/eric/software/index.html.
 But it's more fun to download what's "live" at github to get the latest features.
 Reasonable system administration skills are required to run and install this software.

 Despite my best intentions, web pages have to live in /var/www/html and scripts have to live in /usr/local/etc.  I'll fix that after